No Fail Recipe for Survey Research

-My spouse and I enjoy cooking and entertaining.
-When we have family or friends over for dinner it is not just a meal, it is an event.
-We want the occasion to be a very positive and memorable experience for our guests so we do not do anything half way.
+One of our clients enjoys cooking and entertaining.
+When he has family or friends over for dinner it is not just a meal, it is an event.
+He wants the occasion to be a very positive and memorable experience for his guests, so he does not do anything half way.
 Most dishes are made completely from scratch.
-No one leaves our home hungry.
+No one leaves his home hungry.

-Our dinners never fail to receive rave reviews.
-Recently we were asked where we received our training!
-Our guests were very surprised to learn that neither of us have ever taken a cooking class.
-They wanted to know how we had learned to cook and bake so well without any formal training.
-Guests are equally surprised by our answer…We simply follow recipes.
+Those dinners never fail to receive rave reviews.
+Recently, he was asked where he received his culinary training.
+His guests were very surprised to learn that had never even taken a cooking class.
+Everyone wanted to know how he had learned to cook and bake so well without any formal training.
+Guests were equally surprised by his answer…He simply follows recipes.

-With few exceptions, most recipes come out perfect the first time we make them.
-We have never had a complete disaster in the kitchen while entertaining.
+With few exceptions, most recipes come out perfect the first time he makes them.
+And, he has never had a complete disaster in the kitchen while entertaining.

 The results of any survey will only be as good as the questions contained in the survey instrument.
 You cannot obtain the information you need if you do not ask the proper questions.
 Sociologist Michael Kimmel, in his book Sociology Now, explains that we must be careful when formulating survey questions because the wording of a question or its location within a survey can change the survey results.
 Choosing the right questions is a little like selecting ingredients for a recipe.
-If I choose ingredients that are fresh and of high quality, my recipe is much more likely to be successful.
-Likewise, if I am careful in how I formulate my survey questions and ensure that they are clear and unbiased, my survey results are more likely to be accurate and to lead to increased profits.
+If we choose ingredients that are fresh and of high quality, our recipe is much more likely to be successful.
+Likewise, if we are careful in how we formulate survey questions and ensure that they are clear and unbiased, survey results are more likely to be accurate and to lead to increased profits.
 Here are some key things to keep in mind when developing survey questions: